- Published on Friday, 28 May 2010 00:00

 (Follow link for location)

-Check here at 7:30pm before coming!
+Check here before coming.

 Observing status can be found in the forum, under the Observing Forum category by 19:30 on the evening of the session.
 The location of the meeting place can be found at the bottom of the "Events" page.
 Members of the public are very welcome to our observing sessions, meet at the location below.